Notes for Applicants

 Non-local students must obtain a student visa or an entry permit to study in Hong Kong.

 Students admitted from overseas countries should direct their applications for a visa to the Chinese Embassy or Consulate General in their place of residence or to the Immigration Department of the Hong Kong Special Administrative Region (HKSAR).
 As part of the application for a visa, applicants are required to nominate a Hong Kong resident aged 18 or above to act as a sponsor.
 Those who have difficulty in nominating a sponsor may write to the University to act in this capacity.
 For mainland students, the University will be required to act as the sponsor for their study.

 In accordance with the regulations of the Immigration Department in Hong Kong, students holding a student visa or an entry permit for studying in Hong Kong are allowed to undertake part-time paid employment during their stay in Hong Kong under stipulated conditions.

 If you need advice on visa requirements, please consult the Hong Kong Immigration Department, HKSAR.

 Personal Accident and Medical Insurance/Travel Insurance

 It is mandatory for non-local students to purchase a personal accident and medical/travel insurance policy during their study period at the University.
-For further information, please visit the Global Services Office.
+For further information, please visit the Global Engagement Office.

 Cost of Living